bilal-amjad-dev/cka-repository/07-nodeselector.md

 ```

-Step 2: Add the `nodeSelector` to the Pod
+**Step 2: Add the `nodeSelector` to the Pod**

+Now, you create a Pod that will only run on nodes that have the gpu=true label.
+You add the nodeSelector field to the Pod's spec.

 `pod-with-nodeselector.yaml`